wins999/Cricket_Chirps_Vs_Temprature--Simple-Linear-Regression-in-Python-/README.md

 The model then  was given the data of test set and the data visualization graph is below :white_check_mark:
 ![](Testset.png)

-### For any queries please feel free to mail me :thumbsup:
+### I have put comments for better coder readability if any queries please feel free to email me :thumbsup: